Tuesday Jan 23, 2018

 Congress has a unique way of adding time to the clock, and I would not be surprised if that happens again.
 Meanwhile, important policies that impact tens of millions of people will continue to be held hostage to the political whims of two parties who appear intent (and content) on playing a never-ending game of chicken.

-The CHIP program is one of the most bipartisan policies ever enacted into law.
+The Children's Health Insurance Program is one of the most bipartisan initiatives ever enacted.
 Despite that bipartisan support, it is not immune to legislative trends.
-At some point, our legislative system will have to move from one that rewards hostage taking and instead rewards hostage liberation, but I am not sure January 2018 is that time.
+At some point, our legislative system will have to move from one that rewards hostage-taking and instead rewards hostage liberation, but I am not sure January 2018 is that time.

-The most frustrating outcome of this process is the damage that has been done to the teaching health center graduate medical extension (THCGME) program.
+The most frustrating outcome of this process is the damage that has been done to the Teaching Health Center Graduate Medical Education (THCGME) program.
 The THCGME program has been one of the most successful physician workforce policies of the past eight years, with hundreds of family physicians trained and countless communities served.
-As the deadline for the 2018 National Residency Matching Program draws near, the failures of Congress come into greater focus.
+As the deadline for the 2018 National Resident Matching Program draws near, the failures of Congress come into greater focus.

 It is no secret that an increasing number of family physicians are employed.
 Although most physicians in other specialties are employed by hospitals or large health systems, that is not the case with family medicine.
 Yes, a large percentage of family physicians are employed by hospitals and health systems, but an equal percentage are employed by other physicians or physician groups.

-I speak to family physicians frequently about practice transformation and payment.
+I speak to family physicians frequently about practice transformation and payment, key elements of the Medicare Access and CHIP Reauthorization Act.
 One of the most frequent comments I hear is, "I am employed, so MACRA doesn't really impact me."